 And that’s exactly what events are – memorable experiences.

-Curious, why bother building an event website?
+Why bother creating an event website?

 So why should you put more effort into creating a whole webpage when you could simply share a Facebook event?